amazon-ion/ion-python/README.md

 For additional examples, consult the [cookbook](http://amzn.github.io/ion-docs/guides/cookbook.html).

 ## Git Setup
-This repository contains a [git submodule](https://git-scm.com/docs/git-submodule) called `ion-tests`, which holds test data used by `ion-python`'s unit tests.
+This repository contains two [git submodules](https://git-scm.com/docs/git-submodule).
+`ion-tests` holds test data used by `ion-python`'s unit tests and `ion-c` speeds up `ion-python`'s simpleion module.

 The easiest way to clone the `ion-python` repository and initialize its `ion-tests` submodule is to run the following command.